 INTPs are introverts and prefer spending time alone.
-Because of the need for solitude, they can sometimes come off as detached and aloof.
-While they may be introverts, INTPs will find harmony in small groups.
+Because of their need for solitude, they can sometimes come off as detached and aloof.
+However, while they may be introverts, INTPs will find harmony in small groups.
 Those with this personality type come across as shy to individuals they may not know well but in a small circle INTPs are warm and friendly.
 Many INTPs are quite outgoing when in company of those they feel comfortable with but tend to withdraw when stressed.
 Relying on knowledge and fact rather than emotion can cause INTPs to seem quite unyielding if their beliefs or convictions are questioned.
 High value is placed on intelligence which makes it difficult for INTPs to not speak up and argue their case when others present an argument that is not rational or logical.

 Check out our comprehensive page on INTP careers to see more job titles specific to INTPs.